-1. University of Illinois at Urbana-Champaign Board of Trustees 506 S Wright Urbana, Il 61801 2.
-Submission date of plan: 3.
-Signature and title of person who can attest to accuracy of information contained in plan, Tim Hoss Recycling Coordinator, UIUC
+Board of Trustees

+506 S Wright

+Urbana, Il 61801

+2. Submission date of plan:

+3. Signature and title of person who can attest to accuracy of information contained in plan,

+Tracy Osby Coordinator of Campus Waste Management, UIUC (Interim)

 4. Short description of institution and its mission: